m23leung/zombie-apocalypse/README.md

 ![execution flow diagram](architecture_flow.png)

 - In terms of the program execution flow, the program first gets initialized.
 Afterwards, the world gets initialized.
 Once the user inputs from terminal, it gets parsed and then invokes the actionHelper to dispatch the appropriate action to the redux store.
 The validation functions are used to validate the input data and throw appropriate error messages.
 The redux store will then call the reducer with the appropriate dispatched command to be executed.
 Once the command is executed, the state will be mutated and saved (thanks to ImmerJS).
-In our case, this means the zombies' positions on the world will be updated after successfully execution.
+In our case, this means the zombies' positions on the world will be updated after successful execution.